-At December 31, 2018 and December 31, 2017, the Company held 79 and 54 debt securities, respectively, that were in an unrealized loss position.
-The aggregate fair value of debt securities in an unrealized loss position at December 31, 2018 and 2017 was \$180,627 and \$96,623, respectively.
-As of December 31, 2018, 8 corporate debt securities with a fair value of \$14,882 had been in a continuous unrealized loss position for more than 12 months.
-The unrealized losses of \$47 related to these corporate debt securities are included in accumulated other comprehensive loss as of December 31, 2018.
-At December 31, 2018, the Company did not intend to sell the securities with an unrealized loss position in accumulated other comprehensive income, and it is not likely that the Company will be required to sell these securities before recovery of their amortized cost basis.
-As of December 31, 2017, no securities had been in a continuous unrealized loss position for more than 12 months.
+At December 31, 2019 and December 31, 2018, we held 27 and 79 debt securities, respectively, that were in an unrealized loss position.
+The aggregate fair value of debt securities in an unrealized loss position at December 31, 2019 and 2018 was \$63.8 million and \$180.6 million, respectively.
+As of December 31, 2019 we did not have any securities in a continuous unrealized loss position for more than 12 months.
+As of December 31, 2018, 8 corporate debt securities with a fair value of \$14.9 million had been in a continuous unrealized loss position for more than 12 months.
+The unrealized losses of less than \$0.1 million related to these corporate debt securities were included in accumulated other comprehensive loss as of December 31, 2018.
+At December 31, 2018, we did not intend to sell the securities with an unrealized loss position in accumulated other comprehensive income, and it was not likely that we would be required to sell these securities before recovery of their amortized cost basis.

-The Company reviews investments for other-than-temporary impairment whenever the fair value of an investment is less than the amortized cost and evidence indicates that an investment's carrying amount is not recoverable within a reasonable period of time.
-Other-than-temporary impairments of investments are recognized in the consolidated statements of operations if the Company has experienced a credit loss and has the intent to sell the investment or if it is more likely than not that the Company will be required to sell the investment before recovery of the amortized cost basis.
-Evidence considered in this assessment includes reasons for the impairment, compliance with the Company's investment policy, the severity and the duration of the impairment and changes in value subsequent to the end of the period.
-The unrealized losses at December 31, 2018 and 2017 are attributable to changes in interest rates and the Company does not believe any unrealized losses represent other-than-temporary impairments.
+We review investments for other-than-temporary impairment whenever the fair value of an investment is less than the amortized cost and evidence indicates that an investment's carrying amount is not recoverable within a reasonable period of time.
+Other-than-temporary impairments of investments are recognized in the consolidated statements of operations if we have experienced a credit loss and have the intent to sell the investment or if it is more likely than not that we will be required to sell the investment before recovery of the amortized cost basis.
+Evidence considered in this assessment includes reasons for the impairment, compliance with our investment policy, the severity and the duration of the impairment and changes in value subsequent to the end of the period.
+The unrealized losses at December 31, 2019 and 2018 are attributable to changes in interest rates, and we do not believe any unrealized losses represent other-than-temporary impairments.